ryandhasgit/Comedy/Drafts/rodney draft 2.md

 My wife, she’s no looker.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.

 I’m not finding much respect these days.
 I asked my neighbor, "You seen my wife?"
-He said, "Not really, I was wearing a blindfold the whole time!"
+He replied, "Not really, I was wearing a blindfold the whole time!"

 But I ain’t no prize neither.
 I went to a bachelor auction and wound up having to pay a girl to date me!
 So ya know, just another Friday night.

 I'm not gettin' much action lately.
 Even my dog won’t kiss me.
-I said, listen pal, half the time you're licking your balls; you saying mine ain’t good enough for ya?
+Half the time he's licking his balls, but I guess mine ain't good enough for him?
 Anybody?
 Anybody?

-My wife—listen to this—she hates my guts, probably because of the prostitutes and that I tried to sell her to a warlord.
+My wife—listen to this—she hates my guts, because of all the prostitutes and my trying to sell her to a warlord.
 She hates me so much she poisoned me with a toxin found in goldfish.
 It’s bad enough she tried to kill me, but she gotta off my aquarium too?

 I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor, this audience—nobody.
 Sometimes, at night, I sit by the phone with a fast-action single-pump revolver and think, "The next one of youse to call is getting this bullet."
 Lucky for them, nobody ever calls!